botelhocpp/digital_project_vhdl/README.md

-# digital_project_vhdl
+# Digital Projects in VHDL

-Digital Projects made in VHDL for the "Digital Sistems" course, using the Zybo board.
+## Digital Projects made in VHDL for the "Digital Systems" course, using the Zybo board with Zynq 7000 SoC.